 Communicating with Impaired Clients

 The scope of a lawyer’s responsibilities and authority when dealing with an impaired client is one of the most vexing issues in professional-responsibility law.
 Nevertheless, a lawyer should err on the side of providing more rather than less information to a potentially impaired client, unless compelling circumstances suggest otherwise.
-See Model Rules of Professional Conduct Rule 1.4 cmt.7 (permitting a lawyer to withhold information if providing the information would cause harm to the client).
+See Model Rules of Prof’l Conduct r.
+1.4 cmt.7 (Am.
+Bar Ass’n) (permitting a lawyer to withhold information if providing the information would cause harm to the client).
 A lawyer representing a potentially impaired client should carefully consider Rule 1.14.
 See La.
-Rules of Professional Conduct Rule 1.14 (2004) (client under disability).
+Rules of Prof’l Conduct r.
+1.14 (client under disability).

 The ABA Standards for Imposing Lawyer Sanctions treat violations of Rule 1.4 in a manner similar to violations of Rule 1.3 (diligence).
 See ABA Stds. for Imposing Lawyer Sanctions std.
 4.4; id. app.
 1 (1992) (cross referencing Model Rule 1.4 with Standard 4.4).